-The scenic Route 32 runs through the gently rural Bucks County, in the heart of Pennsylvania but only 25 miles away from Philadelphia and 75 miles from New York City.
-I’d love to take Route 32 by horse and buggy but as second best a scenic drive along its quiet, leafy byways was a perfect contrast to my busy explorations of the arts and culture of Philadelphia.
+The scenic Route 32 runs through the gently rural Bucks County, in the heart of Pennsylvania.
+It is only 25 miles away from Philadelphia and 75 miles from New York City but gently rural Bucks County can feel centuries removed from these great American cities.

 The founder of Pennsylvania – William Penn – started the fashion for weekend retreats in Bucks County back in 1683 when he created a country estate here beside the Delaware River.

 Driving along beside the Delaware River the road passes through Washington’s Crossing State Park, site of a famous turning point in the American Revolutionary War.
 George Washington led troops across the icy and swiftly-flowing river here on Christmas night 1776 to surprise the Hessian troops at the battle of Trenton and Americans re-enact the crossing every year.

 Not the title of a Star Wars film but the cute little village that was my next stop in Bucks County PA.
 New Hope has two claims to fame – art and ghosts.

 Artists started a community here back in the 19th century and there are now dozens of galleries and charming cafes.
 A prestigious arts and crafts festival is held every September with over 125 artists presenting and selling their work.